View All

 Install Specific Version of NPM Package using Yarn CLI

-The process of installing a specific version of the NPM package using Yarn CLI is very simple –
+The process of installing a specific version of NPM package using Yarn CLI is very simple and ensures you get the exact version you need for your project.
+Here’s a more detailed explanation of the steps:

-• Use the following command to install a specific version of an NPM package with Yarn:
+To install a specific version of NPM package with Yarn, use the following command format:

 yarn add <package-name>@<version>

-• Replace <package-name> with the package name you aim to install and <version> with the specific version you desire.
-For example:
+Replace <package-name> with the name of the package you want to install, and <version> with the specific version number you need.
+For example, to install version 4.17.21 of the lodash package, you would run:

 yarn add lodash@4.17.21

-This command will install version 4.17.21 of the lodash package.
+1. This command tells Yarn to fetch and install exactly version 4.17.21 of lodash.

 Install Specific Version of NPM Package from GitHub